hobbist2102/RSVP_APP_CURSOR_COpilot/PENDING_FIXES.md

 - ⬜ Create tenant-aware route registration pattern

 **4. Database Schema Alignment (Week 2)**
-- ⬜ Review and fix all TypeScript errors in `storage.ts`
+- ⬜ Review and fix all TypeScript errors in repositories and utilities
 - ✅ Standardize tenant filtering in database queries
 - ⬜ Update all Drizzle models to ensure tenant consistency
 - ⬜ Create migration for any required schema changes